miguel-angel-monjas/master-thesis/doc/jupyter-setup.md

 mkdir ~/notebooks
 ```

-Next, the Jupyter Notebook configuration file, `~/.jupyter/jupyter_notebook_config.py`, is be updated to use the just created folder and for enable the access from external IP addresses to the notebooks.
+Next, the Jupyter Notebook configuration file, `~/.jupyter/jupyter_notebook_config.py`, is updated to use the just created folder and for enable the access from external IP addresses to the notebooks.
 Four properties are activated and set: `c.NotebookApp.notebook_dir`, `c.NotebookApp.ip`, `c.NotebookApp.open_browser`, and `c.NotebookApp.port`:
 ```bash
 sed -i "s/#c.NotebookApp.notebook_dir = u''/c.NotebookApp.notebook_dir = u'\/home\/ubuntu\/notebooks'/" ~/.jupyter/jupyter_notebook_config.py
 sed -i "s/#c.NotebookApp.ip = 'localhost'/c.NotebookApp.ip = '*'/" ~/.jupyter/jupyter_notebook_config.py
 sed -i "s/#c.NotebookApp.open_browser = True/c.NotebookApp.open_browser = False/" ~/.jupyter/jupyter_notebook_config.py
 sed -i "s/#c.NotebookApp.port = 8888/c.NotebookApp.port = 9999/" ~/.jupyter/jupyter_notebook_config.py
 ```
 The configuration above enables a public Notebook server.
 There is no built-in security and that is acceptable as a private Openstack cloud is being used.
-In open environments, the server must be secured with a password and TLS (see [Running a public notebook server](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#running-a-public-notebook-server)).
+In open environments, the server must be secured with a password and TLS (see [Running a public Notebook server](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#running-a-public-notebook-server)).

 Finally, Spark must be configured to run a notebook when `pyspark` is invoked.